 Rachel at the summit of Sgorr nam Fiannaidh:

 Myself at the summit of Sgorr nam Fiannaidh:

 From the summit of Sgorr nam Fiannaidh, we set off towards the Pap of

 Glencoe for the much more gradual descent than the almost suicidal descent next to the Clachaig Gully, which I did back in 2002.

 View from start of descent:

-As we made our way off the hill, we spotted some wild goats in the distance.
-I wasn’t aware that there were wild goats in Glen Coe.
+there were feral goats in Glen Coe.
 We decided that it would be worthwhile undertaking a short detour to skirt round behind the goats and sneak-up on them.
 This plan worked well

-We then descended lots of stony ground to reach the Pap of Glencoe path, which was much more comfortable underfoot.
+We then descended stony ground to reach the Pap of Glencoe path.

 Looking back to Sgorr nam Fiannaidh from Pap of Glencoe path: